unascribed/FlexVer/SPEC.md

 integer.
 Parsing the string as an arbitrary-precision integer is wasteful for only doing a comparison.

+> **Warning**
-When using this strategy, care must be taken to keep the original string around in the event of a fallback to textual comparison, as mentioned above for when two components at the same index differ in type.
-If this is not done, and instead a number is converted back into a string for such a comparison, it will be incorrect in the case of components with leading zeroes.
+> Care must be taken to keep the original text around in the event of a fallback to textual
+> comparison, as mentioned above for when two components at the same index differ in type.
+If this
+> is not done, and instead a number is converted back into a string for such a comparison, *it will
+> be incorrect in the case of components with leading zeroes*.

-#### String
+#### Codepoint-wise
 Remove zeroes from the beginnings of both components until doing so would leave them as length zero.
 If their lengths differ, that difference is the result.
 Otherwise, iterate through each codepoint, and compare their digit values.
 If those differ, that difference is the result.
 If all